bot-by/ijhttp-maven-plugin/readme.md

 ![Screenshot](screenshot.png)
 ## Getting started

-Originally the HTTP Client plugin allows to create, edit, and execute HTTP requests directly in the IntelliJ IDEA code editor.
-The HTTP Client is also [available as a CLI tool][cli-tool].
+Originally the IntelliJ HTTP Client plugin allows to create, edit, and execute HTTP requests directly in the IntelliJ IDEA code editor.
+The IntelliJ HTTP Client is also [available as a CLI tool][cli-tool].

-The plugin allows to run HTTP requests through the IntelliJ HTTP Client on the <em>integration-test</em> phase.
+The plugin allows to run HTTP requests on the <em>integration-test</em> phase using the IntelliJ HTTP Client.
 The [HTTP Request in Editor Specification][specification] describes format these files.

 Example requests: